pkic/pkic.org/content/blog/2018/2018-12-06-ca-security-council-casc-2019-predictions-the-good-the-bad-and-the-ugly.md

 > **Prediction:** TLS 1.3 will have an impressive growth of over 30% by the end of 2019

 TLS 1.3, a critical overhaul of TLS or transport layer security, was approved by the IETF as an official standard last August (RFC 8446) after four years of work.
-The IETF Task Force responsible for the revision described it as “a major revision designed for the modern Internet,&#8221; which contains &#8220;major improvements in the areas of security, performance, and privacy.&#8221;  This upgrade will make it much harder for eavesdroppers to decrypt intercepted traffic &#8211; a major driver in the design of the new protocol was the mass surveillance of internet communications by the US National Security Agency (NSA) revealed in 2013 by Edward Snowden.
+The IETF Task Force responsible for the revision described it as “a major revision designed for the modern Internet,” which contains “major improvements in the areas of security, performance, and privacy.”
+This upgrade will make it much harder for eavesdroppers to decrypt intercepted traffic – a major driver in the design of the new protocol was the mass surveillance of internet communications by the US National Security Agency (NSA) revealed in 2013 by Edward Snowden.
 Unlike TLS 1.2, as of today there are no identified security holes in the algorithms used in TLS 1.3.

 So what needs to happen now?
 Implementation, of course.
 How fast will the use of TLS 1.3 grow?
 Let’s check the math: